Spyrosoft-eCommerce-S-A/pimcore-classification-store-importer/README.md

 ## Release 1.0.0 Notes
 Adds the information about 'sorter' to export file.
 This allows to have keys sorted within a group.

-## Contributing
-This is an internal Divante project.

 ## Licensing
 The code in this project is licensed under the GPLv3 license.